SansGuidon/bookmarks/README.md

 * [Home-Barista.com](https://www.home-barista.com/resources.html) - Resources
 * [CoffeeGeek](https://www.coffeegeek.com/guide/howtos/) - How Tos | "The bread and butter of CoffeeGeek’s website and core mission is education, and our How To section is at the core of that.
 This is our entire collection of How Tos, written, maintained and updated over the last two decades.
 More are added often!"
 * [Matthew De Angelis](http://www.brewingisforeveryone.com/blog/french-press) - (2016) French Press
+* [Kawai](https://delishably.com/beverages/Simple-things-you-can-do-to-get-barista-style-coffee) - (2020) 5 Simple Things You Can Do to Get Barista-Style Coffee

 > Tools
 * [Café Mag](https://www.cafemag.fr/la-carte-du-cafe-de-specialite/) - :fr: [FR] La carte du café de spécialité | Une carte interactive et collaborative référençant les adresses qui torréfient et/ou proposent du café de spécialité en France et pays francophones.